aaronparker/evergreen/docs/issues.md

 ### CitrixWorkspaceApp

 The version of the HDX RealTime Media Engine for Microsoft Skype for Business for Windows returned by `CitrixWorkspaceApp` is out of date.
 This is the version of the HDX RTME that is returned by the Workspace App update feed ([https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml](https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml)).
 Use `CitrixWorkspaceAppFeed` to find the latest version of the HDX RTME.

+!!! info "Note"
-Note that returns a link to the download page and not the installer directly.
+    `CitrixWorkspaceAppFeed` returns a link to the download page and not the installer directly.
 See [Get-CitrixWorkspaceApp does not return the latest Citrix HDX RealTime Media Engine](https://github.com/aaronparker/Evergreen/issues/59).

 ### MicrosoftSsms